pellierd/pddl4j/README.md

 The pddl4j library is package with "gradle".
 If ant is not installed on your computer, go to https://gradle.org/ and install it.

+#### Dependency

+Java JDK 8 must be installed on the computer that will run PDDL4J:

+**On Windows**

+Go to Oracle website and download the JDk corresponding to your computer architecture (x64 or x86): [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

+After the installation, you have to add java to your Windows *PATH*.

+**On Linux (Debian / Ubuntu)**

+    sudo apt-get install openjdk-8-jdk

 #### 3.1 How to build PDDL4J?